 Hello!
-My name is Harriet Shortt and I am a Senior Lecturer in Organisation Studies at Bristol Business School, at the University of the West of England in the UK.
+My name is Harriet Shortt and I am an Associate Professor in Organisation Studies at Bristol Business School, at the University of the West of England in the UK.
 I have set up this blog so that other researchers, writers, teachers, organisations, practitioners, and anyone else that might be interested, can follow my academic work and my creative projects.
 Take a look around and enjoy!

 In 2011 I was awarded the Learning and Teaching Fellowship at the University of the West of England for excellence and innovation in academic teaching and learning.
 In 2014 I achieved the status of Fellow of The Higher Education Academy.
 My teaching activities include postgraduate and undergraduate Module Leadership and Programme Leadership in the areas of organisational behaviour, coaching and mentoring and leadership studies.
 My pedagogical approach encompasses reflective practice and the use of innovative visual methods and online technologies.
 I also use my interest in social media to engage students in wider business issues, academic work and creative practices including this blog: www.harrietshortt.wordpress.com